NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 Go into any *package\version* folder, copy the `.nupkg` file to a `.zip` file, then open that `.zip` file and examine the `.nuspec` within it.

-Note that when creating a `.nuspec` from a Visual Studio project, the manifest will contain tokens that will be replaced with information from the project when the package is build.
+Note that when creating a `.nuspec` from a Visual Studio project, the manifest contains tokens that are replaced with information from the project when the package is build.
 See [Creating the .nuspec from a Visual Studio project](#from-a-visual-studio-project) below.

 ## Creating the .nuspec file